aiverify-foundation/moonshot/docs/user_guide/cli/add_your_own_tests.md

-# Add Your Own B enchmark Tests
+# Add Your Own Benchmark Tests

 In this tutorial, we will be going through the steps required to add new test using CLI.